Canon G1 X Mark III versus Sony RX100 V

 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in October 2017 and October 2016.
 Both the G1X Mark III and the RX100 V are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
 The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 V is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (34 percent) than the Canon G1 X Mark III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 V is markedly lighter (25 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.